 I was surprised that I felt a little car sick in the mountains, and I was especially bummed that I took my motion sickness pills out of my emergency stash.
 Don’t make my mistake!

-And the solar powered charger is the bomb dot com!
+And the charger is the bomb dot com!
 I said I had made preparations in case there wasn’t power, and that’s what I used!
 Make sure you get one with the most mAh’s that you can get.
 Most smart phones take between 1000-2000 to charge up.
 But I also had my ipod and cameras to charge!
+This one has 22,000!